JaneySlinger/Alexa-Timetable-Skill-Dissertation-Code/Timetable/timetable/instructions/localization.md

 ## Step 1 : Preparing the skill to extract data translatable strings

 Mark all the strings that needs to be translated with a special function **`_()`**.
-This function is used by the tools, to figure out all the data that needs to be extracted for translation.For example, consider your `skill.py` file contains these messages
+This function is used by the tools, to figure out all the data that needs to be extracted for translation.
+For example, consider your `skill.py` file contains these messages

 ```
 # Contents of skill.py